matrix-org/matrix.org/content/docs/users/desktop/_index.md

 ## Creating an account

-Go to <https://app.element.io>, and click on "Create Account".
+Go to [app.element.io](https://app.element.io), and click on "Create Account".
 You should land on the following page.

 ![](element-io-sign-up.png)

-For simplicity you can connect with a Google, Facebook, Apple, GitHub or Gitlab account if you have any of these.
+For simplicity you can connect with a Google, Facebook, Apple, GitHub or GitLab account if you have any of these.
 They will be notified that you're using your account to create a Matrix one.
 This is sometimes called "Social Login".